mcsrainbow/notes/shell/shell_notes.md

 # /path/to/src_url/(.*) -> /path/to/dst_url/$1

 # error handling in bash scripts
-set -e           # when a command fails, set -e ensures that the entire script exits instead of continuing to the next line set -u           # treat unset variables as errors and exit immediately set -f           # disable filename expansion (globbing) when encountering characters like *, ?, etc. set -o pipefail  # cause a pipeline (e.g., command1| command 2 | grep foo) to fail if any command within the pipeline errors set -eo pipefail # both -e and -o pipefail
+set -e            # when a command fails, set -e ensures that the entire script exits instead of continuing to the next line set -u            # treat unset variables as errors and exit immediately set -f            # disable filename expansion (globbing) when encountering characters like *, ?, etc. set -o pipefail   # cause a pipeline (e.g., command1| command 2 | grep foo) to fail if any command within the pipeline errors set -euo pipefail # both -e, -u and -o pipefail
 ```